microsoft/vscode-azuretools/ui/README.md

         }
     }
     ```
-1. Create a `SubscriptionTreeItem` that provides the tree items you just implemented.
+1. Create a `SubscriptionTreeItemBase` that provides the tree items you just implemented.
 It must implement at least `hasMoreChildrenImpl` and `loadMoreChildrenImpl`:
     > NOTE: Methods suffixed with `Impl` should not be called directly - just implemented.
     ```typescript
-    export class WebAppProvider extends SubscriptionTreeItem {
+    export class SubscriptionTreeItem extends SubscriptionTreeItemBase {
         private _nextLink: string | undefined;

         public hasMoreChildrenImpl(): boolean {